 Our Graduates Succeed

-Graduating with 16 months of work experience has it's advantages.
-In fact, over half of Planning students have a full-time job when they graduate.
+Graduating with 16 months of work experience has its advantages.
+In fact, over half of the Planning students have a full-time job when they graduate.
 You'll join thousands of Waterloo Planning alumni who are:

 - Developing plans for new homes in growing communities with Mattamy Homes

 - Working for the City of Ottawa on rural development plans